HUART1848/MAC_L3/rapport.md

 |**c)**|of \newline the \newline is \newline and \newline a \newline to \newline in \newline for \newline The \newline are|which \newline us \newline comput \newline program \newline system \newline present \newline describ \newline paper \newline can \newline gener|the \newline of \newline a \newline is \newline and \newline to \newline in \newline for \newline are \newline of the|the \newline of \newline a \newline is \newline and \newline to \newline in \newline for \newline are \newline this|computer \newline system \newline paper \newline presented \newline time \newline program \newline data \newline method \newline algorithm \newline discussed|
 |**d)**|13'542'719 B|19'859'606 B|2'597'942 B|3'615'184 B|2'833'980 B|
 |**e)**|350 ms|250 ms|340 ms|300 ms|340 ms|

+\pagebreak
+# D.11

+Several statements can be made regarding the previous results, here are our 3 concluding ones:

+1. All the indexes have the same number of document.
+2. The shingle-based indexes have the most terms.